These architects of change are shaping our region’s future through philanthropy, conservation and visionary leadership.

 Elizabeth Star begins every morning with a cup of coffee, her planner and a mantra to be her best self.
 Whether she’s off to host a Youth Haven luncheon for fellow patrons summering up north or addressing a crowd for her Women Lifting Women (WLW) platform, she’s prepared for anything.
 Before heading out the door, she gives her polished look a final once-over.
 “When I feel together, I am together,” she says.

-She continues to push issues close to her and Stanley’s hearts locally and nationwide, like in North Carolina, where they have pledged millions for scholarships and entrepreneurial programs at Duke University School of Law (Stanley’s alma mater) and funded the college’s Star Commons gathering place.
+She continues to push issues close to her and Stanley’s hearts locally and nationwide, like in North Carolina, where they have supported scholarships and entrepreneurial programs at Duke University.

 In all her endeavors, Elizabeth takes a targeted approach to giving, identifying key issues and joining power players to stoke change.